tufail/dom-slider/README.md

-# es-slider
+# domslider
-es slider is pure javascript slider with responsive options
+domSlider is pure javascript slider with responsive options